Monthly Archives: January 2009

 Tip for Masking Medication Taste

 Does your child refuse to take medicine?
 Have you been sent home with a completely unpalatable concoction?
 In a previous post I wrote about a patient who refuses her medicine.
-I gave her mother this photocopied and pencil-annotated list, which is rumored … Continue reading →
+I gave her mother this photocopied and pencil-annotated list, which is rumored to have been created by someone on the pediatric hematology-oncology service at University of California, San Francisco (UCSF).
+I added some personal commentary, just for fun.
+Many thanks to its authors for the original ideas.
+Continue reading

 1 Comment